caltechlibrary/git-workshop-workflows/README.md

 ```

 Note that the pull request has been updated on GitHub.

+Meanwhile, the upstream repository owner updates the README table of contents.

 Everyone also should add to the README table of contents within their pull request branch.